Updated on 13th December, 2022 by Martin Astley

 Rodents can literally make your home uninhabitable.
 While you can deal with certain problems yourself, in the event of a serious outbreak you should always contact professionals.
-According to an infographic published on London Pest Control, rats are the most common form of pest control problem, appearing in 38% of all pest services in the UK.
+According to an infographic published on London Pest Control, rats are the most common form of pest control problem, appearing in 38% of all pest control services in the UK.

 Are the rodents entering through a structural fault?